 - You can take out the same type of US Dept of Education loans as you would if you were attending a US school.

-- They have a brand new pathology and research building that houses eight laboratories and already has a number of in-depth research projects going on.
+- They have a brand new pathology and research building that houses eight laboratories and already has several in-depth research projects.

 - Learn about and care for the campus tortoises.